puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

 authconfig / namespaceauth.conf
 -------------------------------

 Older versions of Puppet communicated over an XMLRPC interface instead of the current RESTful interface, and access to these APIs was governed by a file known as `authconfig` (after the configuration option listing its location) or `namespaceauth.conf` (after its default filename).
-This legacy file will not be fully documented, but an example namespaceauth.conf file can be found in the puppet source in [conf/namespaceauth.conf](http://github.com/puppetlabs/puppet/blob/2.6.x/conf/namespaceauth.conf).
+This legacy file will not be fully documented, but an example namespaceauth.conf file can be found in the puppet source at [conf/namespaceauth.conf](http://github.com/puppetlabs/puppet/blob/2.6.x/conf/namespaceauth.conf).

 puppet agent and the REST API
 -----------------------------